 Similarly to the reach of the audience, you can now expand the reach of your potential collaborators or speakers.
 With location no longer being a point, any number of speakers can be included in the schedule and ‘log in’ to make live talks or provide over pre-recorded content to be used during the event.

-Time effectiveness saves time by reducing the need for travel time and event preparation.
+Time is gold, right?
+Save time by reducing the need for travel time and event preparation.
 Virtual events, if organized appropriately, can also be more time-efficient in terms of the duration.

 Marketing in Virtual Environment